Search

 • What is the busiest day to depart from Salt Lake City Airport?

-The day with the most flights departing from Salt Lake City Airport is generally Tuesday, with an average of 9 flights leaving the airport.
+The day with the most flights departing from Salt Lake City Airport in the past week was Friday, with 1,062 flights leaving the airport.

 Everything you need to know about Salt Lake City Airport flights